Bank fraud: Phishing or Internet fraud

 Phishing, also known as Internet fraud, operates by sending forged e-mail, impersonating an online bank, auction or payment site; the e-mail directs the user to a forged web site which is designed to look like the login to the legitimate site but which claims that the user must update personal info.
 The information thus stolen is then used in other frauds, such as theft of identity or online auction fraud.

 A number of malicious "Trojan horse" programmes have also been used to snoop on Internet users while online, capturing keystrokes or confidential data in order to send it to outside sites.

 Fake websites can trick a visitor into downloading computer viruses that steal personal information.
-A visitor encounter security messages claiming his machine has viruses and instructing him to download new software, which is actually a virus.
+A visitor may encounter security messages claiming his machine has viruses and instructing him to download new software, which is actually a virus.

 Prime bank fraud

-The "prime bank" operation which claims to offer an urgent, exclusive opportunity to cash in on the best-kept secret in the banking industry, guaranteed deposits in "primebanks","constitutional banks", "bank notes and bank-issued debentures from top 500 world banks", "bank guarantees and standby letters of credit" which generate spectacular returns at no risk and are "endorsed by the World Bank" or various national governments and central bankers.
-However, these official-sounding phrases and more are the hallmark of the so-called "prime bank" fraud; they may sound great on paper, but the guaranteed offshore investment with the vague claims of an easy 100% monthly return are all fictitious financial instruments intended to defraud individuals.
+"Prime bank" operations claim to offer an urgent, exclusive opportunity to cash in on the best-kept secret in the banking industry, with guaranteed deposits in "primebanks", "constitutional banks", "bank notes and bank-issued debentures from top 500 world banks", and "bank guarantees and standby letters of credit" which generate spectacular returns at no risk and are "endorsed by the World Bank" or various national governments and central bankers.
+However, these official-sounding phrases are the hallmark of the so-called "prime bank" fraud; they may sound great on paper, but the guaranteed offshore investment with the vague claims of an easy 100% monthly return are all fictitious financial instruments intended to defraud individuals.

 Rogue traders

-A rogue trader is a trader at a financial institution who engages in unauthorized trading; at times to recoup the loss they incurred in earlier trades.
+A rogue trader is a trader at a financial institution who engages in unauthorized trading, possibly to recoup a loss they incurred in earlier trades.
 In those instances, out of fear and desperation, they manipulate the internal controls to circumvent detection to buy more time.

 Unauthorized trading activities invariably produce more losses due to time constraints; most rogue traders are discovered at an early stage with losses ranging from $1 million to $100 million, but a very few working out of institutions with extremely lax controls were not discovered until the loss had reached well over a billion dollars.
-Rogue traders may not have criminal intent to defraud their employer to enrich themselves; they may be merely trying to recoup the loss to make their firm whole and salvage their employment.
+Rogue traders may not have the intent to defraud their employers to enrich themselves, and may merely be trying to recoup their losses to make their firm whole again and salvage their employment.

 Some of the largest unauthorized trading losses were discovered at Barings Bank (Nick Leeson), Daiwa Bank (Toshihide Iguchi), Sumitomo Corporation (Yasuo Hamanaka), Allfirst Bank (John Rusnak), Société Générale (Jérôme Kerviel), UBS (Kweku Adoboli), and JPMorgan Chase (Bruno Iksil).